-3.5 Trust facilities Manager/School site managers/caretakers (where applicable) or any other person who is responsible for the management of premises
+3.5 Trust Estates Manager/School site managers/caretakers (where applicable) or any other person who is responsible for the management of premises

-- Undertake Asbestos Awarness e-learning located at the following weblink: http://elearning.nsix.org.uk/Asbestos_Awareness/ - Ensure that prior to any maintenance work, additions, modifications or invasive works commencing on the premises; consideration is given to whether a refurbishment and demolition survey is needed (see section 5 for further information on survey types). - Provide, as necessary, all contractors with the details of the asbestos survey report prior to commencing work and ensure all contractors visiting the premises sign the form accompanying the register to confirm they have read and understood the contents.
-Contractors must also be reminded of their health and safety obligations to their own employees in relation to work activities involving material likely to contain asbestos. - Produce an Asbestos Management Plan for the premises as detailed in section 6.
+- Undertake Asbestos Awareness Training - Ensure that prior to any maintenance work, additions, modifications or invasive works commencing on the premises; consideration is given to whether a refurbishment and demolition survey is needed (see section 5 for further information on survey types).

-- Ensure that the Asbestos Management Plan is updated and appropriate action is taken following receipt or update of the asbestos register/risk assessment by a competent person/contractor.
-This will mean ensuring that where the need for: - "protection and enclosure" for all risks of material; - "seal or encapsulate" for low risk material; - "restrict access" for all risks of material;
+- Provide, as necessary, all contractors with the details of the asbestos survey report prior to commencing work and ensure all contractors visiting the premises sign the form accompanying the register to confirm they have read and understood the contents.
+Contractors must also be reminded of their health and safety obligations to their own employees in relation to work activities involving material likely to contain asbestos. - Produce an Asbestos Management Plan for the premises as detailed in section 6. - Ensure that the Asbestos Management Plan is updated and appropriate action is taken following receipt or update of the asbestos register/risk assessment by a competent person/contractor.
+This will mean ensuring that where the need for: - i "protection and enclosure" for all risks from material; - ii "seal or encapsulate" for low risk material; - iii "restrict access" for all risks of material;